Excd/bitburner-scrips/README.md

 `@ns` is a path defined in `jsconfig.json`.

-Scripts are located in `out/scripts`.
+In-game files are located in `out/`.